DQL¶

 When the field type is an array, DQL supports various array matching operations.

-Assume a field tags = ['web', 'prod', 'api']
+Assume a field tags = ['web', 'prod', 'api']:

 Recommended Syntax: Use IN and NOT IN¶

-// Check if array contains a value
+// Check if the array contains a certain value

 {tags IN ['web']} // true, because tags contains 'web'